-PICA offers a semester program in Paris.
+PICA offers a Paris semester abroad program in the Fall and Spring semesters.
 Students can take University level undergraduate courses taught in English in a variety of areas of study (and will receive transcripts from PICA and, if necessary, from Whittier College to enable transfer of credits to their home university).
-All classes, with the exception of French language and French literature classes, are taught in English.
+All classes, with the exception of French language classes, are taught in English.
 Students may choose to study for one or two semesters.
 Our semester program takes place in the Fall and Spring semesters and are 12 weeks long.
 Students enroll in classes offering a total of 15 credit hours per semester.

 - Fall Semester (September-December) Total Credits: 15

 Subjects: Art History, History of Fashion, History of Cinema, French Language, Literature, Creative Writing, Photography, Printmaking, Book Arts, Painting, Drawing.

 PICA offers a focused offering of classes which include visual art classes, art history, French language and other humanities classes.
 Some of these courses are offered by partner schools in Paris, most notably the Institut de langues et de cultures françaises (ILCF) where students take French language courses as well as a selection of humanities classes in English.

 Academic Lecture Classes: These classes meet for a total of 3 or 4 hours per week.
 Classes combine in-class lectures, discussion and, in some classes, on-site visits.
 Most academic courses are reading and writing intensive and will require a minimum of 3-5 hours of work per week outside of regular class-time.